Array

 expand/ collapse all layer groups

-This tides up the layers panel quickly.
-This is especially useful when working with limited screen real estate such as on a lap top.
+This cleans up the layers panel quickly.
+This is especially useful when working with limited screen real-estate such as on a lap top.

 You can Ctrl+Click to expand the groups in the same way.